-The longer someone abuses heroin, the more likely it is that they will see a decline in their cognitive abilities which will make it difficult for them to make decisions, behave appropriately and even control their thoughts, speech, and emotions effectively.
+The longer someone abuses heroin, the more likely it is they will see a decline in their cognitive abilities which will make it difficult for them to make decisions, behave appropriately, and even control their thoughts, speech, and emotions effectively.

 Some of the most common long-term effects of heroin on the body include:

 - Sexual dysfunction

 - Memory loss